-- (1) The height above deck of ventilator coamings, other than machinery spaces ventilator coamings, must comply with Tables 9 to 12. - (2) Machinery space ventilator coamings must be of a height at least 760 mm above deck in position 1 and 450 mm above deck in position 2.
-Coamings must not be the first point of downflooding and downflooding must not occur at an angle of heel of less than 40 degrees. - Note Ventilator openings should be located near the centreline and/or as high above the waterline as practicable so as not to prematurely compromise the vessel's stability.
-Ventilator openings must also comply with NSCV Subsection C5A. - (3) Ventilator coamings must be of equivalent strength to the adjacent structure and capable of being closed weathertight by closing appliances permanently attached to the ventilator or adjacent structure.
-Where the coaming of any ventilator exceeds 900 mm in height above deck, it must be specially supported.
+- (1) The height above deck of ventilator coamings, other than machinery spaces ventilator coamings, must comply with Table 9 to Table 12. - (2) Machinery space ventilator coamings must be of a height at least 760 mm above deck in position 1 and 450 mm above deck in position 2.
+Coamings must not be the first point of downflooding and downflooding must not occur at an angle of heel of less than 40 degrees.

+NOTE Ventilator openings should be located near the centreline and/or as high above the waterline as practicable so as not to prematurely compromise the vessel's stability.
+Ventilator openings must also comply with NSCV Subsection C5A.

-(4) Closing appliances in vessels of 45 m or more in measured length need not be fitted to ventilators the coaming of which extend to more than 4.5 m above the working deck or more than 2.3 m above the superstructure deck.
-In vessels less than 45 m in measured length, closing appliances need not be fitted to ventilators the coaming of which extend to more than 3.4 m above the working deck or more than 1.7 m above the superstructure deck.
+- (3) Ventilator coamings must be of equivalent strength to the adjacent structure and capable of being closed weathertight by closing appliances permanently attached to the ventilator or adjacent structure.
+Where the coaming of any ventilator exceeds 900 mm in height above deck, it must be specially supported. - (4) Closing appliances in vessels of 45 m or more in measured length need not be fitted to ventilators the coaming of which extend to more than 4.5 m above position 1 or more than 2.3 m above position 2.
+In vessels less than 45 m in measured length, closing appliances need not be fitted to ventilators the coaming of which extend to more than 3.4 m above position 1 or more than 1.7 m position 2.